Lacey, Washington

 6729 Pacific Avenue SE map

-This pastoral 72-acre park park offers picnic shelters with barbeques, restrooms, play equipment and paved walkways.
-Beautiful Woodland Creek meanders through the property, with Long’s Pond serving as a centerpiece providing year-round fishing for youth ages 14 and under.
-It is also home to the Lacey Community Center, the Lacey Senior Center, and the "White House," which host a number of recreation programs and events.
-The Community Center is available on a rental basis for meetings, receptions and other functions. more »
+This pastoral 72-acre park offers rental picnic shelters with grills, restrooms, play equipment, and paved walkways.
+Beautiful Woodland Creek meanders through the property, with Longs Pond serving as a centerpiece providing year-round fishing for kids (14 and under).
+It is also home to the Lacey Community Center, the Lacey Senior Center, and the "White House," which host a number of recreation programs.
+The Community Center is available for rent for meetings, receptions, and other functions. more »

 • Living in Lacey